maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 <br><br><br>

 💡 [characterization of social norms] <br>
 Rather than trying to quantify human behaviors directly, this work notes that the complex normative motion patterns can be a consequence of simple local interactions.
 Reciprocity does not require a unique set of navigation rules, since both the left-handed and the right-handed rules can resolve path conflicts as shown in Fig.3.
-This work notes that cooperative and time-efficient properties are encoded in the CADRL formulation through using the min-time reward function and the reciprocity assumption($\tilde{\pi}=\pi$). <br>
+This work notes that cooperative and time-efficient properties are encoded in the CADRL formulation by using the min-time reward function and the reciprocity assumption($\tilde{\pi}=\pi$). <br>

 ![Fig. 3](images/2022-09-21-4.PNG) <center>Fig 3: symmetries in multiagent collision avoidance</center>